redis/redis-doc/commands/command-list.md

-Returns @array-reply of command names in this Redis server.
+Return an array of the server's command names.

-The list can be filtered in the following ways:
+You can use the optional _FILTERBY_ modifier to choose one of the following filters:

- - **`MODULE module-name`**: get the commands that belong to a module
+ - **MODULE module-name**: get the commands that belong to the module specified by _module-name_.
- - **`ACLCAT category`**: get the commands in a specific ACL category
+ - **ACLCAT category**: get the commands in the ACL category specified by _category_.
- - **`PATTERN pattern`**: get the commands that match the given glob-like pattern
+ - **PATTERN pattern**: get the commands that match the given glob-like _pattern_.

 @return